wadewegner/wadewegner.github.com/_posts/2013-11-20-a-simple-lua-script-token-request-with-webscriptio.md

 That's it!

+You can see the the image above that we get three things from Webscript.io:

+1. A detailed log of the HTTP request the webscript made.
+2. A detailed log of the HTTP response the webscript received.
+3. The access_token output.

+Fantastic!

 I love how easy it is to try things out with webscripts.
 Once you give it a try I'm sure you will too.